 But often they are not exactly the same.

 Each expresses the idea of "one by one".
 It emphasizes individuality.

 Every is half-way between each and all.
 It sees things or people as singular, but in a group or in general.

 Consider the following example sentences:

 - Every soldier saluted as the president arrived.

 - The president gave each soldier a medal.

 Each can be used in front of the verb:

-Every cannot be used for 2 things.
-For 2 things, each can be used:
+Every cannot be used for two things.
+For two things, each can be used:

 Every is used to say how often something happens: